RobinsonGroup/robinsongroup.github.io/docs/people.md

 </figcaption>
 </figure>

-nock is pursuing his BS in Computer Science at Trinity College, CT.
+Enock is pursuing his BS in Computer Science at Trinity College, CT.
 He became a member of The Robinson Lab in Fall 2021.
 From a young age, Enock was deeply intrigued by the potential of Artificial Intelligence in enhancing healthcare.
 This interest was further cemented during his high school years when he shadowed physicians at a Rwandan hospital and recognized the